PDC-support/singularity-introduction/PITCHME.md

 ---

 @snap[north-west]
-A container image is a lightweight, standalone, executable package of software that includes everything needed to run an application.
+A container is an executable file of software with everything needed to run an application
 @snapend

 @snap[south-west size40 border-image]